 The Consumer Financial Protection Bureau (CFPB) oversees all Equal Credit Opportunity Act violations, and the Department of Housing and Urban Development (HUD) oversees Fair Housing Act violations.
 If a lender discriminates against you because of race or color, age, religion, national origin, sex, marital or family status, then chances are they have violated both acts.
 To complain to the CFPB, go to www.consumerfinance.gov or call 855-411-2372.
 To complain to HUD, go to www.hud.gov/complaints or call 1-800-669-9777 or 1-800-927-9275.
 Borrowers have 1 year to file a complaint with HUD, but the sooner you do it the better.
 You will need to provide your contact details and the details of the lender you’re complaining about, along with a description of why you think your rights were violated.
 HUD will give the lender a chance to respond and will then determine whether you have been discriminated against.
 It will let you know if it cannot finish an investigation within 100 days of receiving your complaint.

-Before making a formal mortgage application, it’s worth researching and reading reviews of the many lenders out there on the market – including these reviews of top mortgage lenders, such as Quicken Loans and J.G.
-Wentworth, and of online mortgage marketplaces, such as Lending Tree and Bills.com.
+Before making a formal mortgage application, it’s worth researching and reading reviews of the many lenders out there on the market – including our reviews of top mortgage lenders, such as Quicken Loans and Freedom Mortgage, and of online mortgage marketplaces, such as Lending Tree and Bills.com.
 A good mortgage lender will take care of its customers and will not engage in the illegal practice of mortgage discrimination.

 You should also check that your chosen lender is committed to federal anti-discrimination laws.
 Most good lenders announce this in the disclosures section of their website.
 The selection of great lenders who are committed to fair practices is vast, so ask around and check out these reviews for more information.